ioBroker/ioBroker.socket-classes/README.md

 * callback *(function)*: `function (error)`

 ### <a name="delobject_a"></a>delObject(id, options, callback)
-Delete object or objects recursively.
+Delete an object or objects recursively.
 Objects with `dontDelete` cannot be deleted.
 * id *(string)*: Object ID like, 'adapterName.0.channel'
 * options *(string)*: `{recursive: true}`
 * callback *(function)*: `function (error)`